-The director of communications will be responsible for posting an alert message on the SUNY Cortland official website.
+The public relations director will be responsible for posting an alert message on the SUNY Cortland official website.
 The content of that message will be pre-approved by the president.
-In addition to the director of communications, the message may be posted by the director of marketing and the web and digital services manager.
+In addition to the public relations director, the message may be posted by the director of publications and electronic media and the Web communications manager.

-In the case of weather-related campus closing, the director of communications will activate the NY-Alert mass notification.
+In the case of weather-related campus closing, the public relations director will activate the NY-Alert mass notification.
 An alert will be disseminated via campus cell-phone text messages and campus email to those students, faculty/staff who have registered their contact information.
-The university police may activate the system in the absence of the director of communications.
+The university police may activate the system in the absence of the public relations director.